-Today, servers are rarely run as the separate physical boxes, but even if they do, then it's even more critical to monitor the hardware and software components on all levels.
+Today, servers are rarely run as separate physical boxes, but even if they do, then it's even more critical to monitor the hardware and software components on all levels.

 NetCrunch provides monitoring solutions for all layers regardless of which level of virtualization is implemented in your infrastructure.
-It can monitor hardware with IPMI, VMWare ESX hosts, Hyper-V hosts, all major operating systems, docker containers and service applications running on top of it such mail server, file server, web server or databases.
+It can monitor hardware with IPMI, VMWare ESX hosts, Hyper-V hosts, all major operating systems, docker containers, and service applications running on top of it such mail server, file server, web server, or databases.

-The main goal of server monitoring is to maintain system stability and uninterrupted operations.
+The main goal of server monitoring is to maintain the system stability and uninterrupted operations.
 Server performance monitoring allows identifying early symptoms of performance degradation or failures.
 Server monitoring by NetCrunch can trigger automatic actions in response to received alerts or breached thresholds.

 Long term server performance monitoring allows collecting data which one can use for analysis and planning.
 Thanks to the server monitoring, you can easily identify trends, patterns, and anomalies.
 NetCrunch trend analyzer and built-in reporting help managers to plan expansion and optimization of their IT infrastructures.

 NetCrunch supports 5 IPMI monitoring sensors for various server vendors.

 NetCrunch can monitor Hyper-V hosts and VMWare ESXi hosts